JSaprah/seven-healing-chakras/TESTING.md

 ## **Testing methods**

 Several methods have been used for continuous improvement during the project as well as test post finishing the project.
 The first part of this document covers the issues faced and solved during the project.
-The second part is about the testing after.
+The second part is about the testing post project.

 ## **Manual testing**